 Reassure yourself of all the details

-- You show up - early of course, but definitely half an hour before the test starts
+- You show up - not too early of course, but definitely half an hour before the test starts

 - You sign in, showing your provisional licence photocard